ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 ## What is a function?

-You can think of a function as action in our code.
+You can think of a function as an action in our code.
 A function has a specific job, and it sits around waiting to be asked to do it's job.
 It can have a very small job (add two numbers together) or a very big job (find the standard deviation of 1 million numbers).
 We get to write them so we have control over what their jobs are.

 You may have seen these before - in JavaScript they are also called functions; in Ruby they are called methods.
-This is the meat of a program - without functions we can't do much.
+This is the meat of a program; without functions we can't do much.

 Today, we will go through the syntax of functions in Swift, and make sure you have everything you need to start writing them!
 Let's pretend we have a robot who is going to help us run a dog walking service.

 ## Declaring Functions

 Some people describe functions as 'packages of commands' - we usually group a few commands into one function.
 The function name should describe what it's job is.
-Today, we are going to write a walkDog function, which will give a set of commands to the robot to walk a dog.
+Today, we are going to write a `walkDog` function, which will give a set of commands to the robot to walk a dog.

 ```swift
 func walkDog() {